 Cambridge Film Festival 2019

-View other Cambridge Film Festival Films by strand: Camera Catalonia, Documentaries, Family Films, Focus on Greek and Cypriot Cinema, Focus on Latin America, Galas, Human Rights, International Films, Longing and Belonging, Preview Heaven, Special Events
+View other Cambridge Film Festival Films by strand: Camera Catalonia , Documentaries , Family Films , Focus on Greek and Cypriot Cinema , Focus on Latin America , Galas , Human Rights , International Films , Longing and Belonging , Preview Heaven , Special Events

-Guys And Dolls Guys And Dolls
+42nd Street and Guys And Dolls

 42nd Street (Country: US; Year: 1933; Director: Lloyd Bacon; Writer: Rian James, James Seymour, Bradford Ropes, Whitney Bolton; Stars: Ruby Keeler, Dick Powell, Ginger Rogers)